-32. A student may apply for an Authorised Interruption of Study, and it may be authorised by the College if there is a good reason for approving the interruption.
-Students must provide evidence to support their applications.
+33. A student may apply for an Authorised Interruption of Study, and it may be authorised by the College if there is a good reason for approving the interruption.
+Students may be required to provide evidence to support their applications.
 Interruptions of study will not be applied retrospectively.
 Any one period of authorised interruption of study will not exceed one year, unless authorised by the College.
 The total period of Authorised Interruption of Study is the same for full-time and part-time students and will not exceed 100% of the prescribed period of full-time study.